seldo/galls-law/fluent-conf.md

 # [fit] simple working service first
 # [fit] scale it later

-^ Don't be ridiculous about scaling, but don't worry about it.
+^ Build first, and scale later.
+Don't be ridiculous about scaling, but don't worry about it.
 You'll be able to afford it later if you've built something people want.
 Be ruthless about this.

 ---

 # [fit] respect Gall:
 # [fit] rewrite in pieces

-^ Avoid complexity of a full rewrite by rewriting small parts.
+^ Respect Gall.
+Avoid complexity of a full rewrite by rewriting small parts.
 Modularity!

 ---

 # [fit] use a proxy
 # [fit] to divide & conquer

-^ Proxy is a facade in the design patterns sense.
-It lets you chop up your problem into smaller onces.
+^ Use a proxy to divide and conquer.
+It lets you chop up your problem into smaller ones.
 You can test your assumptions.
 Send a portion of traffic through & load test.
 Flip back if you've got bugs.

 ---

 # [fit] Be bold
 # [fit] you can change your system

-^ I've also seen needed rewrites never even start because of fear.
+^ Be bold.
+I've seen needed rewrites never even start because of fear.
 I cannot help you with the politics, but I can tell you that you don't have to be afraid.
 You can change one small piece of a system at a time.
 This approach works.

 ---